David-Peede/targt_pipeline_vcf/README.md

 | HLA-DRB1 (Exon 1) |           246 |               177 |                 48 |                    21 |
 | HLA-DQB1 (Exon 1) |           237 |               209 |                 19 |                     9 |

-So the majority of new calls introduced by the TARGT pipeline appear to be invariant, however, for the HLA-A and HLA-DRB1 loci it looks like the majority of informative polymorphic sites are new calls!
+The majority of new calls introduced by the TARGT pipeline appear to be invariant, however, for the HLA-A and HLA-DRB1 loci it looks like the majority of informative polymorphic sites are new calls!
 Let's compare this to the calls from the TARGT pipeline that replaced the original HLA calls from `only_replaced_targt_calls.vcf.gz`:

 | Locus             |   Total Sites |   Invariant Sites |   Bi-Allelic Sites |   Multi-Allelic Sites |
 |:-------------------:|:---------------:|:-------------------:|:--------------------:|:-----------------------:|